AGIHouse/autodraft/README.md

 # AutoDraft

-**AutoDraft** is an autonomous research and drafting workflow for papers.
+**AutoDraft** is an autonomous research and drafting workflow for scientific papers and high-consequence technical writing.

 It applies the **autoresearch** paradigm to **research writing**, shifting the human role away from manually dragging every draft into shape and toward defining the governing objective, structure and evaluation logic for a system that can iterate on its own.